 Create New Eating Habits

 While many people refer to their eating patterns after weight loss surgery as their “post-surgery diet,” this is a mistake.
-Don’t think of your eating habits as a diet or you’ll be more likely to think of it as a temporary change.
+Don’t think of your eating habits as a diet; you’ll be more likely to think of it as a temporary change.
 For long-term weight loss success, you should aim to form entirely new eating habits.

 Practice Portion Control When Dining Out

-Learn Some Easy & Nutritious Recipes
+Learn Some Easy and nutritious Recipes

 Drink Your Fluids Between Meals